- National Statistic: Yes

 Our analysis of productivity in UK public services represents internationally pioneering work.
 Measurement of outputs follows the guidance in the System of National Accounts (SNA) 1993 and subsequent SNA 2008, as well as the European System of Accounts (ESA) 1995 and subsequent ESA 2010.
 Measurement of outputs (including the need to measure the change in quality), inputs and productivity follows the principles in the Atkinson Review.
 The estimates presented in the article are for service areas classified by the Classification of the Functions of Government (COFOG).

 Estimates are published on a UK geographic basis, with no further geographic breakdown provided.
+This is unchanged from last year’s publication.

 This statistic is a National Statistic and so meets the quality requirements of this status.
 It measures total productivity and the productivity of nine different service areas, offering a comprehensive coverage of the data required by the users.